dunkelfrosch/phpcoverfish/README.md

 if you use Composer to manage the dependencies of your project, edit your projects composer.json file and add a dependency on df/phpcoverfisch. lines down below you can find find a minimal example of a composer.json file that just defines a *dev-time* dependency on PHPCoverFish:

+    ...
     {
         "require-dev": {
             "df/phpcoverfish": "0.9.*"
     }
+    ...

+or just execute this composer command into your console

+    composer require df/php-coverfish

+you've take down minimum-stability key in your composer.json file (set "alpha"), to use the alpha version of current coverfish release place this line above your "extra" property key:

+    ...
+    "minimum-stability": "alpha",
+    "extra": {
+    ...

 after that, just call composer install "df/phpcoverfish=0.9.*" or simply composer update and create (optional) a symbolic link from *vendor/df/coverfish/bin/coverfish.php* to your web application tool directory.